PricetonB/MowManApp/README.md

 when the appointment is marked as complete an email will be sent to customer letting them know.

 uses google oauth to login and mongoDB to handle data.

-check out the site here http://www.mowmanapp.com/
+You can view the site here http://www.mowmanapp.com/

 WARNING: website example uses http and is not encrypted.
-Any private information entered could be exposed.

 HOW TO USE:
 1. use git clone "https://github.com/PricetonB/MowManApp.git" to clone the code to your directory